Chart Color Schemes

 Frenchs Forest - Oxford Falls has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects that could affect this region.
-Notable ones include Forestway Shopping Centre Redevelopment, The Jardin - Stage 1 & 2, Frenchs Forest Housing and Productivity Contribution (HPC), and the 146-room hotel at Forest Hotel.
-Below is a list of those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 49 projects that could impact the region.
+Notable projects include Forestway Shopping Centre Redevelopment, The Jardin - Stage 1 & 2, a 146-room hotel at Forest Hotel, and Forest Way Cycle Path Extension.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.